arguement/Strip_me/README.md

          WELCOME to Strip Me

-         Rules of the game: Check the docs
+         Rules of the game: Check below

          Game Play:
          - player 0: the computer
          - player 1: you
          - enter: play the top card and place on discard pile
          - q: quit i.e. stop playing the game *

+         the file to run the game is Strip_me.py

          Enjoy!